vivekannan/Rift/README.md

 Implement support for directives such EQU, DB, BIT.
 Implement support for signed arithmetic. --> Done.
 Implement support for "Symbols" such as PSW, DP[HL] and bit level symbols line A.0, P1.4 etc. --> Done.
-Implement support for ASCII characters as data. --> Not to be supported.
+Implement support for ASCII characters as data. --> Amost done.
+Case insensitive for now.